Best telephoto lenses of 2022

 Best Telephoto Lens for Canon Mirrorless Cameras: Canon RF 70-200mm F2.8 L IS USM Lens

 One of the big selling points of going mirrorless is the ability to make traditionally big lenses much smaller.
 This telephoto lens is designed for Canon’s mirrorless cameras and only weighs 2.36 lbs and is 5.75 inches long when it’s focused at 70mm.
-It has a bright f/2.8 aperture, optical image stabilization up to 5 stops, and high-speed quiet autofocus.
+It has a f/2.8 aperture, optical image stabilization up to 5 stops, and high-speed quiet autofocus.
 Its minimum focusing distance is 2.3 ft.
 If you are a mirrorless Canon shooter this is the 70-200mm telephoto lens for you.

 Best Telephoto Lens for Nikon DSLR Cameras: Nikon 70-200mm f/2.8G ED VR II AF-S Nikkor Zoom Lens